kmhuff/crypto-hack/crypto-hack.md

 ### Action: Interact

 A catch-all action for interacting with items or the environment.
-An environmental interaction that harms or hinders an enemy is probably a Stunt rather than an Interact.
+An environmental interaction that harms or hinders an enemy is probably a stunt rather than an interact.
 Examples of interact actions:

 * Switching weapons
 * Drinking a potion